-For instance, there were only a couple other similar Clubs to The Eighty Club out there.
-One has a five figure initiation fee, and neither of them have a focus on an online forum.
+For instance, there were only a couple of other similar Clubs to The Eighty Club out there.
+One has a five figure initiation fee, and neither of them has a focus on an online forum.

 So by making the price point more affordable, and adding an easier way for members to communicate, I was able to create something new that fulfilled a need.

 When I started Location Rebel Academy in 2011, there really wasn’t much out there like it.

 Now there are hundreds if not thousands of online courses teaching you how to build an online business.
 But part of what sets us apart is:

 - Focus on being able to work from anywhere

 - Multiple paths for business creation based on your interests and existing skills